hdan-design/hdan-design.github.io/_projects/2-processflow.md

 ##### Secondary

 The Foremen are in charge of managing a specific construction site.
 Though they're not on ProcessFlow often, they find it useful for quickly finding documents, links, and contacts on while on the job.

-> "Honestly we're working with so many contractors I just need to know who's who."

 ###### Goals:
 - Contact their team members, and have easy access to everyone's information